Core Idea

 What It Is

-The Rands Test is an 11-question organisational health diagnostic for software engineering teams, created by Michael Lopp (writing as “Rands”) in Managing Humans - Lopp - 2019, Chapter 3.
-It is a deliberate adaptation of Joel Spolsky’s Joel Test (2000), which assessed technical engineering practices.
-The Rands Test shifts focus from tools and process to the human and managerial infrastructure that determines whether a team can do its best work.
+The Rands Test is an 11-question organisational health diagnostic for software engineering teams, created by Michael Lopp in Managing Humans - Lopp - 2019, Chapter 3.
+It adapts Joel Spolsky’s Joel Test, shifting focus from technical practices to the human and managerial infrastructure.

 Scoring